twissa-mitra/rna-seq-pipeline/README.md

 # RNA-seq Pipeline (QC → Alignment → Quantification → DE)

-This repo demonstrates a minimal, reproducible RNA-seq pipeline suitable for PhD/demo projects.
+This repo demonstrates a minimal, reproducible RNA-seq pipeline.
 It covers:

 - **QC** with FastQC